 Lack-of-Blooms Day: January 2010 in Toronto

 My rosemary is leggy.
-And this is the reason why.
+An online pharmacy buy professional cialis with best prices today in the USA d this is the reason why.
 Something furry has usurped my only rosemary spot, a small south-facing window in the cool front hall.
-That magic combo of light and coolth is what rosemary needs to get through a Canadian winter.
-Poor Rosemary and her pal Sage are reaching out desperately for […]
+That magic combo of light and coolth is what rosemary needs to get through a […]

 Review: My Bogs Boots are Friggin’ Fantastic!